rranelli/auto-package-update.el/README.md

 (setq auto-package-update-interval 14)
 ```

-To delete old version directory when updating, set to
+To delete residual old version directory when updating, set to
 true variable `auto-package-update-delete-old-versions`.
 The
 default value is `nil`.
 If you want to enable deleting: